Skip to content

 Docker Containers and Their Deployment

-A Docker Compose setup is deployed to manage the reverse proxy and SSL certificate handling.
+A Docker container is deployed to handle reverse proxying and SSL certificate management.

 • Volumes: